ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

 > Annotation set-up where the premise and claim, if present,
 > are highlighted to guide annotation.

-This set-up aims to give an annotator extra information to label a particular text.
+This set-up aims to give the annotator extra information to label a particular text.
 For example, they can use the highlighted spans to easily check the premise of an argument with respect to its claim.
-The hope is that through this practice, we can reduce the cognitive load of annotation as the relevant parts of the document are emphasized.
+The hope is that through this, we can reduce the cognitive load of annotation as the relevant parts of the document are already emphasized.

 For this to work, we need to (1) treat the premise and the claim as spans and prompt GPT-3 to identify them for each text as a span labeling task.
 Then, we